Unearth the Silver Lining: Staying Optimistic in a Negative World

 staying optimistic - jumping

-Staying optimistic can have several benefits for your mental health.
+Staying optimistic can have several benefits for mental health.

 staying optimistic at work